EnviroDIY/ModularSensors/README.md

 - **log()** - Logs data, must be the entire content of the loop function.

 ### Additional Functions Available for a LoggerEnviroDIY Object:
-- **setToken(const char *registrationToken)** - Sets the retistration token to access the EnviroDIY streaming data loader API.
+- **setToken(const char registrationToken)** - Sets the retistration token to access the EnviroDIY streaming data loader API.
+Note that the input is a pointer to the registrationToken.
-- **setupBee(xbee beeType, Stream *beeStream, int beeCTSPin, int beeDTRPin, const char *APN)** - Sets up the internet communcation, with either GPRSv4, GPRSv6, or WIFI
+- **setupBee(xbee beeType, Stream beeStream, int beeCTSPin, int beeDTRPin, const char APN)** - Sets up the internet communcation, with either GPRSv4, GPRSv6, or WIFI.
+Note that the beeStream and APN should be pointers.
 - **generateSensorDataJSON()** - Generates a properly formatted JSON string to go to the EnviroDIY streaming data loader API.
 - **postDataWiFi()** - Creates proper headers and sends data to the EnviroDIY data portal via WiFi.
 You must have set up a WIFI bee for this to work.
 - **postDataGPRS()** - Creates proper headers and sends data to the EnviroDIY data portal via GPRS.
 You must have set up a GPRS bee for this to work.